 See Related: Best Things to do in Vienna with Kids

 Final Thoughts: Fun Things to See and Do with Kids in Paris

-It’s best to visit the city with your kids before they get too old and lose the sense of wonder.
+It’s best to plan a Paris family vacation before they get too old and lose the sense of wonder.
 Because that’s what The City of Lights does for young kids – fills them with wonder.

 There are a lot of things you can do in Paris whether it be visiting museums, landmarks, or zoos.
 There are tons of things to do indoors and outdoors, so whatever kind of day you’ve planned out, there will always be something to keep little ones amused!

-And remember: once you’ve arrived in Paris, you’ll never want to go back!
+And remember: once you’ve arrived in Paris, you’ll never want to go back home!